BriceShatzer/blog/README.md

 # Career Goals
-My oldest professional motivation and one of my greatest professional fears is becoming a [code monkey](https://en.wikipedia.org/wiki/Code_monkey) that simply acts as the unthinking tool that takes in specs and spits out code.
+My oldest professional motivation and one of my greatest fears is becoming a [code monkey](https://en.wikipedia.org/wiki/Code_monkey) that simply acts as an unthinking tool that takes in specs and spits out code.

-That being said, it's probably unsurprising that I find that being asked to provide my opinion on a subjective question to be one of the more rewarding things that can occur during my day.
+That being said, it's probably unsurprising that I find being asked to provide my opinion on a subjective question to be one of the more rewarding things that can occur during my day.
 Ideally, I would like my career to progress in a way that affords me the opportunity for that situation to occur in a progressively more frequent way.

 Beyond solving individual problems, I've come to appreciate the more administrative and organizational side of work.
 I've flirted with the idea of getting an MBA and certainly wouldn't be surprised if my career eventually took a more managerial direction at some point.